 Before selling your business, consider these factors to guarantee your company is fully prepared.
 Determine its valuation and know the best time to exit.
 Additionally, ensure all financial statements and books are clean and all outstanding and current taxes have been paid in full.
 Following are pertinent reasons why business owners cannot afford to risk a hands-off approach to planning a business exit strategy:

 What’s your lifecycle stage?

 Every business experiences a “business lifecycle”.
 Depending at what point you are will determine when you are able to successfully exit.
-While there are some businesses that experience a sudden influx of cash and growth right after the startup phase and decide to jump ship, most seasoned owners decide to wait and stabilize their business by continuing beyond startup, through growth, and into the maturity stage.
+Some businesses experience a sudden influx of cash and growth right after the startup phase and decide to jump ship.
+However, most seasoned owners decide to wait and stabilize their business by continuing beyond startup, through growth, and into the maturity stage.